 Margaret Geiss-Mooney is an art and object conservator in private practice since 1979.
 She provides a full range of services including consultation; on-site examination; photo-documentation; technical analysis including microscopy; condition reports; cleaning; stabilizing; treatment; replicas; construction of custom designed supports, forms and boxes; collection care services and preparation for display and/or storage.
 She can provide recommendations for a full range of media and artifact types (including those based on cellulose, leather, metals, silk, wool, synthetic and other fibres), specializing in costume, costume accessories and textiles.
-Ms. Geiss-Mooney is available for both short-term and long-term projects.
+Ms. Geiss-Mooney is available for both short-term and long-term projects, including working on site.

 She conserves and preserves a wide variety of contemporary, historical, heirloom and antique textiles such as quilts, samplers, embroideries, costumes, costume accessories, uniforms, tapestries, kelims, rugs, ecclesiastical, ethnographic, archaeological, flags and lace, ranging in size from small to monumental.
 Her clients include museums, insurance adjusters, the Federal General Services Administration, the National Park Service, the U.S. Department of the Army, libraries, dealers, framers, fire/water restoration firms, private owners and collectors.
-She has completed contract work for the California Department of Parks & Recreation, the Crocker Art Museum, the Berkeley Art Museum, the Hearst Museum of Anthropology, the Fine Arts Museums of San Francisco, the Workman-Temple Family Homestead Museum, the Charles M. Schulz Museum & Library, the Oakland Museum of California, the Pacific Grove Museum of Natural History, the Phoenix Art Museum, Filoli (a National Trust property), Mission San Juan Bautista, the Napa Valley Museum, the Contemporary Jewish Museum, the Blackhawk Museum, the Lucasfilm Archives/Lucas Museum of Narrative Art, the National Museum of Qatar and the CSU-Sacramento Library Special Collections & Archives.
+She has completed contract work for the California Department of Parks & Recreation, the Crocker Art Museum, the Berkeley Art Museum, the Hearst Museum of Anthropology, the Fine Arts Museums of San Francisco (most recently in 2018), the Workman-Temple Family Homestead Museum, the Charles M. Schulz Museum & Library, the Oakland Museum of California, the Pacific Grove Museum of Natural History, the Phoenix Art Museum, Filoli (a National Trust property), Mission San Juan Bautista, the Napa Valley Museum, the Contemporary Jewish Museum (most recently in 2018), the Blackhawk Museum, the Lucasfilm Archives/Lucas Museum of Narrative Art (on-going), the National Museum of Qatar (2015 – 2017) and the CSU-Sacramento Library Special Collections & Archives.